efernie/backbone-contact-example/README.md

   1. First you should should have define the vars that require the express framework logic as seen above.
-  2. Then take the ```app``` and setup the configuration
+  2. Then take the ```app``` that was defined and setup the configuration for the server.
-  3. I am using Jade for the views so point it to the dir that is holdign the views.
+  3. I am using Jade for the views so point it to the directory that is holding the views.
+      ``` app.set('views', __dirname + '/views') ```
-    * When using Jade you can use a layout which holds the head information and base scripts that are required on all the pages.
+    * When using Jade you can use a layout which holds the header information and base scripts/styles that are required on all the pages.

   ```javascript